lrodero/onodrim/README.md

         // Your stuff here
     }

-as before, Onodrim will generate all the configurations required (90 in this case).
+just as before, Onodrim will generate all the configurations required (90 in this case).

-Onodrim also implements several mechanisms (conditional parameter generation, parameters grouping...) that bring a lot of flexibility when defining your experiments configuration.
+Onodrim implements several mechanisms (conditional parameter generation, parameters grouping...) that bring a lot of flexibility when defining your experiments configuration.
 It also allows to organize the results in handy tables for easy analysis.
 Besides, it helps to keep (well organized) copies of all jobs, their configurations and results.
 A more detailed description of how to use Onodrim is available in the [Onodrim wiki in github](https://github.com/lrodero/onodrim/wiki).

 Requirements, Download & Installation
 =====================================

 Onodrim requires Java v1.6 (at least).
 Also, [Ant](http://ant.apache.org/ (v1.6.0 at least) will be handy to compile the source code and generate its Javadoc documentation.

 Onodrim is available through github.
 A copy of it can be downloaded by running the following code: